space-wizards/docs/src/en/space-station-14/core-design/antagonists.md

 ## Fun to lose against (or as)

 - Losing/dying to an antag should not feel unfair to a player.
-Player’s should always have some option in terms of counterplay.
+Players should always have some option in terms of counterplay.
 Same goes for antags, they should always feel like they have options and are not hard countered.

 ---